-Repetitive flood loss
+- Repetitive flood loss

-Facilitates the creation of green-space
+- Facilitates the creation of green-space

-Increasing stormwater storage capacity or transport
+- Increasing stormwater storage capacity or transport

-If you are interested in participating in these programs, please review the Participation Letter, and complete all enclosed documents.
+Please review the Participation Letter, and complete all enclosed documents.
 Upon receipt, the City will determine the eligibility of your project.
 Your personal information is protected by the Federal Privacy Act of 1974 and will be held confidentially by City staff.

 Submission packages must be sent by mail, email or fax to:

 2 George Street, Suite 2100